Legal Advice for Police Questioning — 19 results

 Lawyer Up If the police are looking for you, immediately contact an attorney who will do pre-arrest representation.
 It’s stressful when you know the police are looking for you but it... more

-Written by attorney Theodore Perlick Molinari, about 6 years ago.
+Written by attorney Theodore Perlick Molinari, over 6 years ago.

 Cooperate If the officers tell you that you are under arrest, do not fight.
 This will only add to your problems.
 Simply go with them and follow their instructions.
 You do not want to make... more